 Because Article 821 para 1 of the Company Act articulates that such company shall not be engaged in transactions in Japan ongoing basis.

-As any person who made transaction representing the foreign company, breaching the para 1 of the Article 821, shall be responsible for the transaction jointly and severally with the foreign company (Article 821 para 2).
-It means representative at the Japan branch has to make personal commitment to counter party of the transactions.
+As any person who made a transaction representing the foreign company, breaching para 1 of Article 821, shall be responsible for the transaction jointly and severally with the foreign company (Article 821 para 2).
+It means representative at the Japan branch has to make a personal commitment to the counterparty of the transactions.

-Considering such situation, it would be much easier to establish a Japanese company rather than asking personal commitment by the representative.
+Considering such a situation, it would be much easier to establish a Japanese company rather than asking for personal commitment by the representative.

-Doing business as a sole proprietor or a company cannot be determined based on only pros and cons from tax perspective.
-Whether your company has any possibility of conversion to “public” from “personal”, with more stake holders such as employees, external capital providers or directors, and creditors such as financial institutions, can be the judgmental factor, I suppose.
+Doing business as a sole proprietor or a company cannot be determined based on only pros and cons from a tax perspective.
+Whether your company has any possibility of conversion to “public” from “personal”, with more stakeholders such as employees, external capital providers or directors, and creditors such as financial institutions, can be the judgmental factor, I suppose.